 The Druze Studies

 The Druze Studies Project at the University of Kansas is planned as a multi-year project.
 It has two major components: the Druze Studies Journal and the Druze Studies Reference Portal.
-It is in the initial stages of development, and the information here reflects the progress of the project as of spring 2023.
+It is in the initial stages of development, and the information here reflects the progress of the project as of Fall 2024.

 Druze Studies Reference Portal